Category

 Avoidant/restrictive food intake disorder

-People with ASDs or ADHD are more likely to develop ARFID according to the American National Eating Disorders Association, with an ARFID diagnosis likely to impact the psychosocial functioning of a person throughout life, such as in school, university or the workplace.
+People with ASD or ADHD are more likely to develop ARFID according to the American National Eating Disorders Association, with an ARFID diagnosis likely to impact the psychosocial functioning of a person throughout life, such as in school, university or the workplace.

 People with ARFID are diagnosed when they routinely fail to meet nutritional guidelines and experience dietary deficiencies which are not attributable to a lack of food availability, anorexia nervosa, medication side-effects or notable weight fluctuation.